dsovgut/Python-Facebook-Bot/README.md

-# Python-Facebook-Bot
+# Python Facebook Bot
-This is a simple Python bot and goes to Facebook profiles and sends people messages using simulated keystrokes.
+This is a simple Python bot that goes to selected Facebook profiles and sends people messages using simulated keystrokes.
+It uses selenium module and google chrome drivers to access the webpage.
+This was written just for fun to experiment with selenium module.
+You can input links to the facebook profiles that you want to message, the message itself, username info, and start the program.